sipb/homeworld/docs/build.md

 Bazel will automatically handle incremental changes, so if one of these commands completes successfully, you can always rerun it and have nothing change.

 Congratulations!
-You are ready to deploy your very own Homeworld cluster.
-Proceed to [deploy.md](deploy.md).
+You are ready to [deploy your very own Homeworld cluster](deploy.md).